Find The Exact Value Of Each Trigonometric Function Of Θ

 Q1: Do I need to memorize all the trigonometric values for special angles?

 While memorizing the values for 0°, 30°, 45°, 60°, and 90° is helpful, understanding the geometric derivations is more crucial.
-This allows you to reconstruct these values when needed and strengthens your understanding.
+And that's what lets you reconstruct these values when needed and strengthens your understanding.

 Q2: How do I handle angles greater than 360° or negative angles?